Cain (Qyn) & the Kenite (Qynite) Origin of Judah

 These early Cainites/Qynites/Kenites (Kenite is another English spelling for Qyn) surmised an association from the copper mining process of extraction, smelting and formation of copper images and their own formation from the same red, copper producing earth.
 Cain aka Qyn and Qynn was the Semitic god of smiths.
 Cain/Qyn the smith fashioned the icon image of Yhwh as a snake or nehushtan according to Gen 4:4.
 The snake was fashioned from the first fruits of the copper mine where Qyn/Cain labored as ‘abd adamah’ or ‘slave of the red land’, i.e., Timna, according to Gen 4:2.
 He was banished to the the land of Nod/Timna (Gen 4:16) after he murdered his brother Abel and was rejected by Yhwh.
 Such a copper snake or ‘nehushtan’ was found at the Timna copper mines located in the Negev Desert or ancient Edom where the Egyptians enslaved these Cainites to work the copper mines in the area.

 The Biblical conflict between Cain and his brother Abel is an iconic story of the conflict created by the copper mining operations in the Negev.
 Copper was mined and smelted on site using local brushwood as fuel.
-The mining operations denuded the area where the Bedouin and caravaneers grazed their goats and camels causing a conflict between the miners and the shepherding Bedouin and camel herders.
-The conflict is represented in the Cain and Abel saga in which Cain represented the mining interests and Abel represented Bedouin pastoralism as well as the caravaneers in the frankincense trade.
+The mining operations denuded the area where the Bedouin and caravan tribes grazed their goats and camels causing a conflict between the miners and the shepherding Bedouin and camel herders.
+The conflict is represented in the Cain and Abel saga in which Cain represented the mining interests and Abel represented Bedouin pastoralism as well as the caravan tribes in the frankincense trade.

 The name Abel is now thought to be derived from the Arabic word, ‘ibl’ which means camels.
-Abel’s name connects him to caravaneers or the frankincense trade.
-Other Biblical names as Laban, Isaacs brother-in-law (Gen 28:5),and Keturah, Abraham’s 3rd wife and mother of the caravan tribes (Gen 25:1-4) are also connected to the caravan trade.
-Laban means ‘frankincense’ in Arabic and Keutrah means ‘camel train’ in Arabic.The Judean authors of this epic favored the Bedouin and caravaneers over the Qynite (Kenite) mining interests because the mines produced the molten idols of the gods that the Judeans condemned in the TaNaKh or Old Testament (Ex 34:17, Lev 19:4 etc.).
+Abel’s name connects him to caravan tribes or the frankincense trade.
+Another biblical name, Keturah, Abraham’s 3rd wife and mother of the caravan tribes (Gen 25:1-4) is also connected to the caravan trade.
+Keutrah means ‘camel train’ in Arabic.The Judean authors of this epic favored the Bedouin and caravan tribes over the Qynite (Kenite) mining interests because the mines produced the molten idols of the gods that the Judeans condemned in the TaNaKh or Old Testament (Ex 34:17, Lev 19:4 etc.).
 The Judeans had put their Qynite ancestry and the gods associated with their ancestors behind them.
 They created a new identity in which they became the descendants of Yhwh instead of their former god of smiths, Qyn/Cain (Isa 63:16).

 Besides Cain/Qyn, the Judean ancestors, the Kenites/Qynites, also worshiped other tribal gods, which were particular to their clans.
 While the chief god was Wadd/Yah, the clan gods included the sons of the smith god, Qyn/Qynn, aka Cain/Cainan, who was the eponymous ancestor of the Qynite/Cainite clans in Edom.
 These sons of the smith god, Qynn/Qyn, the patriarchal deity of the Qynites/Cainites, are mentioned in Genesis 4.
 As the Judean genealogy in Genesis 5 indicates, the Judeans authors included their Qynite clan gods into the descendants of Seth (originally an Egyptian god of desert storms) who replaced the slain Abel as Adam’s designated heir (Gen 4:25).
 Genesis 5:9 specifically mentions Cainan (Qynn in Hebrew) as a descendant of Seth and ancestor of the Judeans.
 Enoch, Methuselah and Lamech are listed in this genealogy as well.

 The Judeans were not only the descendants of Cain/Cainan by birthright, but they were also descendants of the Qynites through a tribal alliance according to Exodus 2:21.
 This verse depicts the marriage between Zipporah, daughter of the Kenite/Qynite/Cainite tribal Sheikh Jethro (Jethro was a Kenite according to Judges 1:16), and Mshh (Moses), the Shasu sheikh who engineered the great escape from Pharaoh aka the exodus.
 According to Numbers 21:8,9, Moses was a master smith whom Yhwh ordered to fashion a copper serpent and put it on a pole.
 This idol then cured the wandering Israelites of snake bites.
 According to the authors of Exodus 32, Aaron, Moses’ brother, was also a master smith who smelted gold to fashion a molten calf for the Israelites to worship. [(Incidentally, the name Ahrwn or Aaron has no meaning in Hebrew according to Strong’s Hebrew & Greek Dictionary.
-However, Ahrwn is a name of Egyptian origin and it means ‘belongs to a group of gods’ as either a deity or as a priest in charge of several deities.
+However, the name Ahrwn may have an Egyptian origin as it means ‘belongs to a group of gods’ as either a deity or as a priest in charge of several deities.
+(Ahrwn may also be a reference to the Canaanite god, Haurun aka ‘the victorious herdsman).
 In addition, according to 1 Sam 30:26-30, the Kenites, aka Qynites and Cainites, were included as a clan of the tribe of Judah along with the other Judean clans residing in the following Judean towns: Bethel, Ramoth Negev, Jattir, Aroer, Sipmoth, Eshtemoa, Rakal, the towns of the Jerahmeelites and Kenites, Hormah, Bor Ashan, Athak and Hebron.

 The Torah texts; Exodus, Numbers Leviticus & Deuteronomy, depict Moses as Israel’s first lawgiver.
 He was a spiritual, political and military leader who oversaw the implementation of the law or Torah.
 According to Leviticus 8, Moses invested his brother with the office of high priest in perpetuity, which meant that only Aaron’s sons could inherit that same office.
 So, the Torah portrays the brothers as the principal religious leaders who founded the religion of Yahwism aka Judaism.
 These same Biblical texts portray this duo as skilled craftsmen in the smithing arts, who fashioned two molten idols; one from copper and the other from gold.
 The implication is that Judaism began in the Negev copper mines as a cult of copper smiths and miners.
 This cult may have begun between the 14th and 12th Centuries BCE during the Egyptian occupation of the Negev.
 The cult developed further under the auspices of the Kenites and Edomites after the Egyptians ceded control of the mines.
 Although, Moses and Aaron lived long before this cult arose in the Negev, the Judean authors of these texts inducted these 2 religious leaders into their Judean/Qynite ancestry by assigning to them the skills of master smiths who knew how to forge molten idols.